Amahl and the Night Visitors: 1963–1966

-For years, Amahl was presented live, but in 1963 it was videotaped by NBC with conductor Herbert Grossman and an all-new cast featuring Kurt Yaghjian as Amahl, Martha King as the Mother, and John McCollum, Willis Patterson, and Richard Cross as the Three Kings.
+For years, Amahl and the Night Visitors was presented live, but in 1963 it was videotaped by NBC with conductor Herbert Grossman and an all-new cast featuring Kurt Yaghjian as Amahl, Martha King as the Mother, and John McCollum, Willis Patterson, and Richard Cross as the Three Kings.
 This was the first television production of "Amahl" in which the role of King Balthazar was sung by a real African-American.
 Earlier productions, including the 1951 original version, had had a white man in blackface singing the role.
 When Menotti found out that NBC had scheduled the taping on a date when he was out of the country, he tried to get the date changed.
 The network refused and recorded the 1963 performance without the composer's presence or participation, telecasting it in December 1963, and twice more after that — in 1964 and 1965.
 Menotti never approved of the 1963 production, and in May 1966 when the rights to future broadcasts reverted to him, the composer refused to allow it to be shown again.
 Because of this, Amahl was not shown on television at all between 1966 and 1978.